Minimize Crazy to Maximize Joy this Christmas

 Simplify your “who to shop for” list.
 If you typically purchase a present for all 17 family members, consider having the adults draw names and the kids draw names so everyone only buys one gift.
 If that’s too extreme, consider giving gifts to the kids only.

-Really want to get together with friends?
-There’s no reason the burden of a party must rest solely on you.
-Plan a progressive brunch, lunch or dinner!
-Each family hosts one course of the meal (e.g., appetizers, salad, entree, dessert) and the entire group travels from house to house enjoying each course.
+Planning a get-together with friends?
+There’s no reason the burden of a party must rest solely on one person.
+Plan a progressive brunch, lunch or dinner where each family hosts one course of the meal (e.g., appetizers, salad, entree, dessert) and the entire group travels from house to house enjoying each course.
 Using your slow cooker will minimize fuss.
 If you have more families than courses, share responsibilities or assign families to provide drinks at each stop.
-This can also be done with couples if you prefer to make it a date night.
+This can also be done with couples if you prefer to make it a parents-only date night.
 We’ve enjoyed a progressive dinner with friends several times and normally have a gift exchange after eating dessert at our final destination.
-One year we even traveled together from house to house via motorhome!
+One year we even traveled together from house to house via motorhome—so fun!

 As crazy as it sounds, be sure to shop right after Christmas for giftwrap, ribbon, decorations and tissue paper at considerable savings.
 You’ll be well on your way to being organized for next year.